What Actually Drives Cybersecurity Behavior Change? According to Real Hoxhunt Data

 It’s about helping them understand where they fit in - and making it easy to play their part.

-How Hoxhunt measurbaly changes employee behavior
+How Hoxhunt changes behavior to drive real-world impact

-At Hoxhunt, our approach to phishing training goes beyond traditional awareness programs by focusing on measurable behavior change.
+At Hoxhunt, our approach to training goes beyond traditional awareness programs by focusing on measurable behavior change.

 Personalized, adaptive learning

 Hoxhunt employs adaptive learning models that tailor phishing simulations to each user's skill level, ensuring that training remains challenging yet achievable.
+This personalization keeps users engaged and promotes continuous improvement.

 Gamification and instant feedback

+Gamification makes training sticky.
 Through a system of stars, badges, leaderboards, and rewards, Hoxhunt turns threat reporting into a game - one people actually want to play.

 Instant feedback on actions helps reinforce positive behaviors and correct mistakes promptly.